For Patients & Caregivers

 Derived from the rhizome of the plant, kava is from the Pacific Rim and Hawaiian Islands.
 It is used as a social beverage in those areas and to relieve anxiety, stress, and insomnia.
 Kavalactones in kava are thought to be the active constituent that produces skeletal muscle relaxation, non-narcotic anesthesia, and local anesthetic effects.

 Clinical data suggest moderate benefits with kava as short-term use for generalized anxiety disorder (39), and no differences in withdrawal or addiction versus placebo (40).
-Several other studies also support the use of kava for relieving anxiety (1) (25) (26).
-It has further been suggested as an alternative to benzodiazepines, which are used to treat anxiety.
-However, an internet-based study suggests that kava is not superior to placebo in reducing anxiety (3), and a randomized clinical trial reported similar findings (36).
+Several other studies also support the use of kava for relieving anxiety (1) (25) (26), but a recent double-blind placebo-controlled trial did not find benefit (54).
+Although it has been suggested as an alternative to benzodiazepines, an internet-based study suggests that kava is not superior to placebo in reducing anxiety (3), and a randomized clinical trial reported similar findings (36).